JillYeh08/THE-Top-5-Best-Taiwanese-Foods/README.md

    <img src="bawan.png" alt="Taiwanese Meatball Drawing" width="500" height="500">

-   The Taiwanese Meatball, or Bawan, is made up of meat and a few other flavorful ingredients bundled in a translucent, glutinous skin.
+   The Taiwanese Meatball, or bawan in Taiwanese, is made up of meat and a few other flavorful ingredients bundled in a sticky, glutinous bun-like wrap.
 But the real star of the show is the sauce, which is salty, a little sweet, and usually a bit spicy.
-I, for one, *love* eating anything chewy and glutinous, and biting through a Bawan gives you a mouth full of textures and flavors.
+I, for one, *love* anything chewy and glutinous, and biting through a Bawan just gives you a mouth full of textures.

 [Recipe for Taiwanese Meatballs](https://pengskitchen.blogspot.com/2014/08/taiwanese-meatballs-bawan.html)